- Video length: 3:20

 - Under Appearance, click the Color drop-down arrow and click Beryl Green or another bright color.

 - Change the Size to 8 pt and press Enter.
 Click Apply.

 The symbol is updated in the Contents pane.

 - On the Quick Access Toolbar, click the Save button to save the project.

 Configure the feature template

 Before configuring the feature template, you'll make Park Entrances the only editable layer in the scene.
-This will prevent you from accidentally editing the Egmont National Park layer.

 - On the ribbon, click the Edit tab.
 In the Features group, click Create .